Coastal Interior Design Style Guide: How to Create a Light and Airy Beach-Inspired Home

 - Jute or sisal rugs

 These materials soften the space both visually and physically.
 Unlike glossy or reflective finishes, natural textures diffuse light, which helps maintain the relaxed and organic feel of the room.
+For example, a linen sofa paired with a woven rug and light wood accents creates depth without making the space feel heavy.

 In contrast, overly polished surfaces or ornate details can make a coastal space feel formal or disconnected from its natural inspiration.